Warwick A. Ames, MBBS

 Fellowship Director

 Duke University Medical Center is one of the first medical centers in the nation to offer an Accreditation Council for Graduate Medical Education (ACGME) Pediatric Cardiothoracic Anesthesiology Fellowship Program.
 In early 2022, the ACGME published the milestones for a new pediatric cardiothoracic anesthesiology fellowship program; this was in response to the growing need for a recognized training pathway for pediatric and congenital cardiac anesthesiology as the patient population with congenital heart disease continues to expand.
-The Duke Pediatric and Congenital Heart Center was recently ranked seventh in the nation by US News & World Report and offers the perfect platform for education in an environment of clinical excellence and innovative thinking.
+The Duke Pediatric and Congenital Heart Center was recently ranked #2 in the nation by US News & World Report and offers the perfect platform for education in an environment of clinical excellence and innovative thinking.
 One fellowship position is available each year.
-This newly-established fellowship will officially launch with its first fellow on August 1, 2023.
+This newly established fellowship officially launched in August 1, 2023.

 Download Application

-If you are interested in a one-year fellowship, please contact Teena C. Wyatt at teena.wyatt@duke.edu.
+If you are interested in a one-year fellowship, please contact Autumn King at autumn.king@duke.edu.

 For questions or specific requests, please contact: